 Education and Research Activities in the Laboratory

 The core technology to fabricate wiring pattern is selective polymer metallization using plating.
-Along with plating technology, nanoparticle fabrication and the surface treatment of polymers are fully used to develop wiring with controlled nanostructures at the metal/polymer interface.
+Along with plating technology, nanoparticle fabrication and the surface engineering of polymers are fully used to develop wiring with controlled nanostructures at the metal/polymer interface.